Lower Bounds on the Oracle Complexity of Nonsmooth Convex Optimization via Information Theory: Introduction

 For convex optimization, oracles based on linear optimization have been studied extensively and lower bounds on the number of queries are typically obtained by observing that each iteration adds only one vertex at a time \cite{jaggi2013revisiting,lan2013complexity,ghPlaying2013}.
 These oracles are typically weaker than general local oracles.

 The study of oracle complexity started with the seminal work \cite{Nemirovski:1983}, where worst-case complexity is determined up to a constant factor for several function families. (see also \cite{Nemirovski:1994,Nesterov:2004} for alternative proofs and approaches).
-Interestingly, these bounds were extended to randomized oracle complexity at the price of a logarithmic multiplicative gap \cite[4.4.3 Proposition 2]{Nemirovski:1983}, and also to stochastic oracles.
-In this paper, we do not consider stochastic oracles; for recent lower bounds, see \cite{Raginsky:2011,Agarwal:2012}.
-However, we will employ function families similar to those used in \cite{Nemirovski:1983} for lower bounds on worst-case oracle complexity.
+Interestingly, these bounds were extended to randomized oracle complexity at the price of a logarithmic multiplicative gap \cite[4.4.3 Proposition 2]{Nemirovski:1983}.
+The proof of the latter result is somewhat technical, involving various reductions from randomized to deterministic algorithms, together with a union bound on the trajectories of the algorithms; this use of the union bound is essentially the source of the logarithmic gap.
+On the other hand, our arguments are robust to randomization, due to our focus on the distributional setting.
+It is nevertheless important to emphasize that most of the function families we employ for lower bounds are either borrowed from or inspired by constructions in \cite{Nemirovski:1983}.

+Recently, the study of lower bounds for stochastic oracles has become a widely popular topic, motivated by their connections with machine learning.
+Such oracles were first studied in \cite{Nemirovski:1983}, and for recent lower bounds we refer to \cite{Raginsky:2011,Agarwal:2012}.
+In this work we do not consider stochastic oracles.

-An interesting result by \cite{Sridharan} provides a general lower complexity bound for Lipschitz convex functions in terms of fat shattering numbers for the worst case.
+An interesting result in \cite{Sridharan} provides a general (worst-case) lower complexity bound for Lipschitz convex minimization in terms of fat shattering dimension of the class of linear functionals where the subgradients lie.
 As expected, our lower bounds coincide with these fat shattering numbers, but hold under more general assumptions, namely the distributional setting.
+In a related note, the lower bounds of this paper have been extended to handle more general (a.k.a. non-standard) settings; for these results we refer to \cite[Corollary 3.8.1]{GuzmanPhD}.

-While our lower bounds are obtained in a fashion somewhat similar to those in statistical minimax theory, the key in our approach is actually in estimating what is learned from each obtained subgradient given what has been learned from previous subgradients---in statistical minimax theory, we typically take (random!) samples drawn i.i.d (see \cite{Raginsky:2011} for a detailed discussion).
+While our lower bounds are obtained in a fashion somewhat similar to those in statistical minimax theory, the key in our approach is estimating what is learned from each obtained subgradient given what has been learned from previous subgradients---in statistical minimax theory, we typically take (random!) samples drawn i.i.d (see \cite{Raginsky:2011} for a detailed discussion).